vahidhedayati/ajaxdependancyselection/README.md

             value=''/>
        <br/><br/>

-##In this example which is actually on the same gsp page, the id's have to differ inorder for correct results to be returned,
+In this example which is actually on the same gsp page, the id's have to differ inorder for correct results to be returned,

-#An addtional setId field is set on primary  auto selects:
+An addtional setId field is set on primary auto selects:

+Please take note:
-#Please take note the setId on primary is actual id of secondary Field
+#setId on primary is actual id of secondary Field

             <label>Department:</label>
        <g:autoCompletePrimary id="primarySearch1" name="deparmentId"